Google CSSI Summer Program Ultimate Guide

 I want to withdraw my Google High School Internship application

-Email email@example.com that you want to withdraw your application.
-If you don’t feel like Google CSSI is for you, you can read my guide on how to find an internship in high school here!
+Email firstname.lastname@example.org that you want to withdraw your application.
+If you don’t feel like Google CSSI is for you, you can read my guide on how to find an internship in high school!
 There is also a master list of high school internships across the world on the home page of horizonworldwide.org (the website you’re on now)!
-If you are a high schooler in Chicago looking for internships, you can find every Chicago high school internship and descriptions about each of them on my post here.
+You can also read my post about internships for high school students in Chicago.